rpellerin/rpellerin.github.io/content/airlines.md

 Supposedly a low cost company.
 They charge everything else though, even my normal sized carry-on bagage.
 What you get for free is a tiny bag, not bigger than a backpack.
 No meal included (on a 9 hour flight).
 No Wi-Fi.
 No tablets on seats.
 Even water is paid ($2.99).

+One time, we showed up at the airport and the service agent could not find one of our paid hold luggage on our booking: she believed we hadn't paid for one piece, although we had.
+She had us pay at the desk in order to check in.
+Several weeks later, it took many emails to and from them to convince them it was an error from her to make us pay.
+I eventually got refunded.

 # Norwegian

 Pretty much the same as WoW air, although they have tablets.
 As far as I remember, you don't get any food or drinks for free.
 I was lucky enough to get on their first flight to New York City.
 Nice lighting in the cabin right after landing.